Human errors, mechanical woes caused Marine tank sinking - WTMJ

 Associated Press

-SAN DIEGO (AP) — A Marine Corps investigation found the sinking of a seafaring tank last year off Southern California that killed nine service members was caused by a series of human errors and mechanical problems that could have been averted, according to a report released Thursday.
+SAN DIEGO (AP) — Inadequate training, shabby maintenance and poor judgment by leaders led to the sinking of a seafaring tank last year off Southern California that killed nine service members, according to findings of a Marine Corps investigation released Thursday.

-The investigation found inadequate training of troops, shabby maintenance of the amphibious assault vehicles and poor judgement by commanders contributed to the tragedy.
-Three commanders were dismissed as a result, including the commander of the 15th Marine Expeditionary Unit who oversaw the training in the summer of 2020 off San Clemente Island, about 70 miles (113 kilometers) northwest of San Diego.
+The report detailed a slew of missteps and oversights that left the crew of the amphibious assault vehicle in the dark and using their cell phone lights to desperately try to find an unmarked escape hatch as they took on water.

 “Ultimately this tragic mishap was preventable,” wrote Lt.
 Gen. Steven R. Rudder, commander of U.S. Marine Corps Forces, Pacific, in his review of the investigation.

+It was one of the deadliest Marine training accidents in decades.
+Three commanders have been dismissed as a result, including the leader of the 15th Marine Expeditionary Unit who oversaw the training exercise in the summer of 2020 off San Clemente Island, about 70 miles (113 kilometers) northwest of San Diego.
+Seven other military personnel faced administrative or disciplinary action.

 The training exercise was fraught even before it began.
-The investigation found inadequate training of the platoon that was given amphibious assault vehicles in “poor condition.”
+The investigation found inadequate training of the platoon members who were provided 14 amphibious assault vehicles that had not been used in more than a year and were in “poor condition.”
 The platoon made repairs in a rush to meet a deadline, according to the investigation.

-Before the ill-fated exercise, the 14 tanks had not been used in over a year.
-The Marines use the amphibious assaults vehicles to transport troops and their equipment from Navy ships to land.
+The Marines use the vehicles to transport troops and their equipment from Navy ships to land.
 The armored vehicles outfitted with machine guns and grenade launchers look like tanks as they roll ashore for beach attacks, with Marines pouring out of them to take up positions.

-The amphibious assault vehicles were headed to a U.S. Navy ship after departing San Clemente island on July 30, 2020, when one of the tanks carrying 16 people — three crew members, 12 Marines and one sailor — started taking in water shortly after 6 p.m.
+During the training exercise the vehicles were headed to a Navy ship after leaving the shores of San Clemente Island on July 30.
+One of the tanks with three crew members, 12 Marines and one sailor started taking in water shortly after 6 p.m.

-A crew member alerted the vehicle commander who responded “thanks, for letting me know,” according to the investigation.
-The troops instead should have been ordered to remove their gear and prepare to evacuate, according to military safety procedures.
+A crew member alerted the vehicle commander who only responded “thanks, for letting me know,” according to the investigation.
+The troops should have immediately been ordered to remove their gear and prepare to evacuate, according to military safety procedures.

 The tank suffered numerous leaks, one of which was from a poorly installed headlight that left a gap in the hull area.
-At the same time, there was no oil in the transmission, according to the findings.
+There also was no oil in the transmission, according to the findings.
 The generator went out and the pump needed to flush out the water started failing.

 As the water started rising above the troops’ boots, they should have gotten out but no such orders were given because the driver was on top of the vehicle waving a distress signal flag, which was not seen for more than 20 minutes.

-If it had been seen, it’s likely rescuers could have gotten their sooner and gotten the troops out, the report stated.
-But there were no safety boats nearby in the water.
+It took 45 minutes for the tank to sink and if the distress signal had been seen sooner, it’s likely rescuers could have saved the troops, the report stated.
+But there were no safety boats nearby.

-It took a total of 45 minutes for the tank to sink.

-As the water levels continued to rise, the troops who had only trained on land, remained inside the broken-down tank in seas that were rougher than expected, according to the findings.
+As the water levels continued rising, the troops who had only trained on land remained inside the broken-down tank in seas that were rougher than expected, according to the findings.

 “These were outstanding young men and their loss is felt not just by their families but also by the scores of Marine and sailors with whom they served and on whom they left lasting impressions,” Rudder wrote.